everypinio/hardpy/docs/examples/skip_test.md

 ### description

-If a test case/module that a test case/module depends on fails or is skipped, the dependent test case/module will also be skipped.
+If a test case/module that a test case/module depends on fails, errors or is skipped, the dependent test case/module will also be skipped.
 A module is considered passed only if all module tests passed.
 If these dependencies are incorrect, the tests will not run.